Vulnerability leaves Cisco small biz routers wide open to attack

 According to Cisco's advisory, the vulnerabilities in all three products stem from an undocumented test interface that listens on TCP port 32764 on the affected devices.

 Attackers can potentially exploit that interface to execute arbitrary commands on the underlying operating system, the advisory explains.
-By doing so, Cisco adds, they can potentially gain the administrator password to the advice, which would then allow them to execute commands with elevated privileges.
+By doing so, Cisco adds, they can potentially gain the administrator password to the device, which would then allow them to execute commands with elevated privileges.

 The most obvious use for such an exploit would be to trigger a denial-of-service attack on a network by freezing up the router or resetting it to its factory default configuration.